In this article, I’ll be reviewing Hedd’s Heddphone AMT driven open-back headphones.

 The AMT diaphragm is made up of a set of folds which open and close, therefore squeezing the air rather than a more commonplace transducer which acts more like a piston.

 Interestingly enough, however, they don’t weigh down on the neck nearly as much as one might suspect.
-We think this is largely due to the weight distribution of the headband and the clamp force of the cups.
+I think this is largely due to the weight distribution of the headband and the clamp force of the cups.

 There’s a notch in the center of the headband, letting the two side pieces take most of the weight.
 This means that there’s no hot spot after several hours of use.

-One thing that we found disappointing were the ear cup extensions, which are pretty scant.
+One thing that I found disappointing were the ear cup extensions, which are pretty scant.
 Larger heads might have a hard time finding a proper fit with these headphones if at, and this lack of accommodation is unfortunate.

 Despite their heaviness, the Heddphones are very comfortable.
 The thick foam padding of the ear cups circumvent the pressure of the clamping force which otherwise might have been a nuisance.